FAIRFAX LAWYER REPRESENTS DEFENDANTS ACCUSED OF VIOLENT CRIMES

 Class 5 and 6 felonies are crimes that may be charged as felonies or as misdemeanors at the prosecutor’s discretion.
 A Class 5 felony is punishable upon conviction with a prison term of 1 to 10 years.
 Class 6 felonies are punishable upon conviction with a prison term of 1 to 5 years.

-HOW CAN MANASSAS DEFENSE LAWYER MAKE A DIFFERENCE?
+HOW CAN FAIRFAX DEFENSE LAWYER MAKE A DIFFERENCE?

 If you’re accused of committing any violent crime in Northern Virginia, you’ll need proven and experienced legal counsel.
 You can’t afford to have the wrong defense lawyer, but the right defense lawyer can make the difference between freedom and prison.